• Skip to primary navigation

 Label The Tray

-• We also always place another label inside a small baggie between the cell tray and the holding tray, as a backup just in case the first label gets washed off.
+• We also place another label inside a small baggie between the cell tray and the holding tray, as a backup just in case the first label gets washed off.

 Water The Tray